-In my last post, I enumerated the five jobs of a healthcare system:
+In Part 1, I began explaining the Healthcare Incentives Framework by enumerating the five jobs of a healthcare system:

 - Cost-effective prevention

 - Risk pooling

 - Equitable access

 This time, I will look at which parties in a healthcare system have financial incentives to perform those jobs.

 First, what are the different parties involved in providing services in a healthcare system?
 It’s not that complicated.
 There are providers.
 And there are insurers, which includes not only insurance companies but also large employers who are acting as the insurance company for their employees.
 And there’s also government, which is potentially available to step in and assist in fulfilling any of the jobs that wouldn’t otherwise be adequately fulfilled just strictly based on financial incentives.